uom-resquant/modelling_book/docs/04-carpentry.md

 ##    500   1003   1002   1000   1007   1109   1012   1008
 ```

 There are 30 countries in the sample.
-You may consider that, for the purposes of your analysis maybe that is too much.
+You may consider that, for the purposes of your analysis, maybe that is too much.
 For the sake of this tutorial, let's say that maybe you are not really interested in national differences but in regional differences across different parts of Europe.
 Say you may want to explore whether these attitudes are different across Western/Central Europe, Scandinavian countries, Mediterranean countries, and Eastern Europe.
 You do not have a variable with these categories, but since you have a variable that gives you the nations, you could create such a variable.
 How would you do that?

 First, you need to consider what the new categories are going to be and how you are going to distribute the countries in your sample across those categories.
 You may do that on a piece of paper.
 Then, you would need to write the code to have a new variable with this information.